Karnsira/CMVDET/docs/source/index.rst

    detection
    classification
    ensemble
-   citing
+   visualization
    help

 Contacts
 --------
 If you use CMVDET in your research, please cite

-Taymung T. Pinthuphan, et al., Cytomegalovirus Detection in Whole-Slide Images.
+Tungmay T. Phinthuphan and Karn K. Siriwichai, et al., Cytomegalovirus Detection in Whole-Slide Images.

-CMVDET is maintained by `Taymung T. Pinthuphan <https://github.com/Karnsira>` from the Tigger Institute of Neko.
+CMVDET is maintained by `Tungmay T. Phinthuphan <https://github.com/tungmaytaymung>`_ and `Karn K. Siriwichai <https://github.com/Karnsira>`_ from Chulalongkorn University.

 If you want to contribute, please leave an issue in `our repo <https://github.com/Karnsira/CMVDET>`_